Why the Name Matters: From "Lord" to YAHUAH

 These Names:

-- Tie directly to covenant
+- tie directly to covenant

-- Reveal His character and mission
+- reveal character and mission

-- Expose the counterfeit images religion built
+- expose counterfeit images religion built

 Why the Enemy Hates the Name